 The Alliance of Californians for Community Empowerment (ACCE) held a town hall meeting February 6 to discuss its new Fix Unemployment Now campaign, which aims to make unemployment insurance more accessible in light of recent problems with California’s Employment Development Department (EDD).
 The meeting, which took place at Service Employees International Union (SEIU) Local 721’s headquarters in Los Angeles, drew members of ACCE and SEIU, EDD employees and members of the community.
 (Full Disclosure: The author of this article has previously volunteered for ACCE.)

 Last week, the U.K. publication The Guardian used an interesting anecdote to describe the key finding of an Oxfam report on global inequality: The world’s 85 richest people now own more wealth than the planet’s poorest 3.5 billion people.
 All of the world’s wealthiest individuals, Guardian writer Graeme Wearden noted, “could squeeze onto a single double-decker” bus.

 The number of families with children and at least one unemployed parent jumped by 33 percent in recent years, going from 2.4 million to 3.2 million households between 2005 and 2011, the U.S. Census Bureau reported.
-The Great Recession – the nation’s worst in decades – caused much of the increase, the Census Bureau said […]

 Last week President Obama gave a speech at Knox College in Illinois in which he announced plans to return his focus to the economy.
 The agenda he outlined centered on policies to rebuild the middle class leading to growth from the middle out as he put it.